TimKam/furhat-sympathetic-actions/Instructions.md

 # Human-Computer Interaction Experiment - Instructions
 *Interactive and Intelligent Systems  Group, Umeå University.
-Winter 2019.*
+Winter 2018/2019.*

 Dear study participant,

 thank you for volunteering for this study.
-In this experiment, we ask you to play a game with a robot (called *Furhat*).
+In this experiment, we ask you to play a game with a robot (the robot name is *Furhat*).
-The experiment will help us gain insights about how humans react to specific types of robot behavior.
+The experiment will help us gain insights into how humans react to specific types of robot behavior.

 The game is a two-player game and goes over several turns.
 Each turn goes like this: